goelshubham/configserver-service/README.md

 4. Now change a property in externalized property files.
 And hit this endpoint - http://localhost:8002/actuator/bus-refresh This will refresh all properties for all microservices configured to same config server.

+Please note all this cloud bus configuration can also be done in config server itself instead of microservices.
+1. I added spring-cloud-starter-bus-amqp in pom.xml of config server and added same properties in application.properties and bootstrap.yml file.
+2. Now refreshing from cloud config server also refreshes all properties - http://localhost:8001/actuator/bus-refresh